Hypsizygus ulmarius: Description

-The mushrooms of this species appear white to cream, and are relatively uniform in color throughout.
+The mushrooms of Hypsizygus ulmarius appear white to cream, and are relatively uniform in color throughout.
 The stipe extends perpendicular from the fungus's host tree and then bends vertically to form the cap.
 The stipe is bare of any rings or other features.
 Additionally, the stipe connects almost perfectly in the center of the cap.
 The cap itself is usually about 6–15 cm in diameter, though it may be larger, and is convex with an incurved margin.
 Larger caps can appear to be depressed.
 They will be uniform and smooth, though they can become aerolate as they age.
 The gills are "adnate or only very slightly decurrent" in contrast with the gills of the commonly confused Pleurotus spp., which are deeply decurrent.
 The mushrooms of H. ulmarius are often found in clusters of 1 to 3, though there may be more on larger tree wounds.

 Artistic comparison between Hypsizygus ulmarius (top; 1-4) and Pleurotus ostreatus (bottom; 6-9).

 Artistic drawing of (1) Hypsizygus ulmarius and (2) Pleurocybella porrigens.

 Cultures of this species are known to produce both sexual and asexual spores.
 The asexual arthrospores may be mono- or multinucleate.
 There is conflicting data on the size of the sexual basidiospores of H. ulmarius, but the original description of the species by Redhead reports that they are usually about 5–7 micrometers in diameter.
 Their shape is subglobose to ellipsoidal.
 The spore print of this species is white to pale cream.

 Similar species

-The species can be confused with H. tessulatus, which more commonly grows in clusters.
+Hypsizygus ulmarius can be confused with H. tessulatus, which more commonly grows in clusters.
 Ossicaulis lignatilis is smaller and grows from wood cavities.
 The gills of Pleurotus levis are decurrent.